Get All the Dirt

 To see which is best for you, check out

 Grocery store garlic is customarily sprayed with a growth inhibiting chemical.
 After all, the store doesn't want the garlic to start sprouting on the shelf.
-This chemical spray greatly reduces the likelihood that you'll get a satisfactory garden garlic crop.
+While this chemical spray won't hurt you, it significantly reduces the likelihood that you'll get a satisfactory garden garlic crop.
+And, the variety of garlic sold in most stores has been selected for long shelf life, not for bright, rich flavor.
+Is that what you want to allocate precious garden space and your limited time to?

 Learn more about growing garlic here: Garlic Planting Guide